No-Code

 boolean

 Choose the type that matches your data.
-Use text for long content, string for short values.
+Use text for long content, markdown for formatted text, string for short values.

 AI Model